weican/open-movies-information-backend/README.md

 - [Spring Security](https://spring.io/projects/spring-security) is a powerful and highly customizable authentication and access-control framework.
 - [Mybatis](http://www.mybatis.org/mybatis-3/index.html) is a first class persistence framework with support for custom SQL, stored procedures and advanced mappings.
 - [MySQL](https://www.mysql.com/) (Database)
+- [JWT](https://jwt.io/) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.

+# Features
+- Displaying movies information and interactive visualization on charts
+- Automatic copying data and extracting from TMDb server into the host database by RESTful API
+- Using JSON Web Token(JWT) with Spring Security for the authorized users to update at the latest of movies information
+- Providing RESTful API for endpoints

+# Declaration and Licence
+This project is maintained by Wales Chang and under MIT license, and the repository is hosted for the demonstration purpose.

+🚨 Please use it in your own risks.
+The author is not responsible or obligated to any damage or lost if you decide to use any part of code hosted from this repository.